Hal Jeffcoat: Personal life

-Jeffcoat married Valma Viola Ala, who he met while she served as a member of the Women’s Auxiliary Army Corps, in 1946.
+Jeffcoat married Valma Viola Ala, whom he met while she served as a member of the Women’s Auxiliary Army Corps, in 1946.
 They had three sons together, including Harold George Jeffcoat, who would go on to have a ten-year minor league career before having an academic career during which he served as the president of Texas Wesleyan University and Millikin University.

 Jeffcoat died in Tampa, Florida in 2007 after suffering a stroke.